FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 You could also welcome users with their first name by retrieving user information via an API call, using the [FusionAuth .NET Core client library](https://fusionauth.io/docs/v1/tech/client-libraries/netcore).

-For the next post in this .NET Core series, we'll be associating a user with a role and creating a custom claim in the JWT.
+For the next post in this .NET Core series, we'll be associating a user with a role and creating a custom claim in the JWT, so stay tuned!